 Interface: Wireless or wired (3.5mm) | Features: 7.1 surround sound, cup-mounted G-keys (macro), programmable RGB mutli-color lighting

-Logitech's flagship gaming headset packs in plenty of bells and whistles, the most useful being its cup-mounted G-keys that provide handy shortcuts to performing actions in-game.
-In terms of design, The G933 is certainly one of the snazziest headsets around, practically oozing gamer appeal.
-And, if you're fed up of round ear-cups on headsets then you'll appreciate its large and comfortable ear-shaped ones.
+Logitech's flagship gaming headset packs in plenty of bells and whistles.
+The most useful of which is the cup-mounted G-keys (gaming mode) that provide handy shortcuts to performing actions in-game.
+In terms of design, the G933 is certainly one of the snazziest headsets around, practically oozing gamer appeal.
+And, if you're fed up of round ear cups on headsets then you'll appreciate its large and comfortable ear-shaped ones.

 Lights up the room and your ears